Howardohyea/RadeonOverclocking/Radeon Overclocking.md

 -->

 ### RDNA1 specific instructions
 There was a lot of memes about how bad the RX 5700XT drivers were.
 Well, it was *abysmal* at launch, but gotten vastly better in the coming months.
-However, overclocking is relatively simple for that generation.
+However, overclocking is relatively simple for that generation, unlike RDNA2 and 3.
 Upping the core and memory clocks directly yields an improvement in performance.

-However, I need to do more research regarding the relation between voltage and frequency for RDNA1.
-If anyone is kind enough to try the above instructions on their card please let me know the result.
+Despite that, tweaking voltage as above still allows the user to dial in more clocks.

 # Extra
 There is some other information about those cards that I want to point out, or just additional information.

 ## Enabling Resizable BAR on Intel CPUs
-When you hover your mouse over the ReBAR toggle, the software claims "This feature is only available on AMD CPU or APU paired with an AMD GPU".
+When you hover your mouse over the ReBAR toggle, the software claims "This feature is only available on AMD CPU or APU paired with an AMD GPU"[^6].
 I'm not sure what AMD is trying to achieve here, spreading false information, but it's totally possible to turn this on with an Intel CPU.

 You'll have to go in to your motherboard's BIOS, typically by pressing `Delete` on startup.
 Once you're in, look for the Resizable BAR option or toggle, which is up top, in this picture.
 ![The BIOS layout of a Strix Z690-A](/Assets/AsusBIOS.jpg) Once ReBAR is enabled, you can save, exit, and enable it through AMD Software's Tuning page.

 ## Pushing past the frequency limit
 You might've noticed there's a limit to the frequency slider I mentioned previously.
 Well, a lot of people might wonder about going past that.
 The thing is, without modding and alterations to the hardware and/or software, you can't go past it.
 There is some select GPUs that doesn't have the limit, but as of this writing, I'm only aware of 6900XT with the XTXH die that doesn't have the frequency cap.
-Feel free to correct me if I'm wrong[^5].
+Feel free to correct me if I'm wrong[^7].

 Thing is, I doubt this limit would do much to most people anyways.
 The limit for the RX 6900 XT is 3GHz, and I imagine it is going to take some insane effort and cooling to hit it anyways, so I won't worry too much about the said limit.

 ## The RDNA3 Hotspot issue
-After the launch of RDNA3, buyers of AMD's Reference cards reported their card's hotspot temperature could shoot up to 110C after putting any load on the card.
+After the launch of RDNA3, buyers of AMD's Reference cards complained their card's hotspot temperature could shoot up to 110C after putting any load on the card.
 After some journalist and overclockers investigated, the issue appears to stem from a vapor chamber design flaw, causing the liquid to unable to circulate back to the GPU after condensation.

 This appears to be specific to the Reference cards, so I suggest you buying a card from an AIB, like Asus or Sapphire, just to name a few.